DSA Bands Class Syllabi

 This class will concentrate on the following areas of music curriculum:

-Local competitions and performances will be a part of this class.
+Local performances will be a part of this class.

 Materials